 Milk Kefir KO 13 is a very traditional, nutritious, flavoursome and easy to make milk drink.
-Its creamy and acidic and loaded with lots of healthy probiotic bacteria.
+Its fresh and acidic and loaded with lots of healthy probiotic bacteria.
 Kefir milk drink is a very expensive product to purchase but can be made at home for a small fraction of the shop price.
 Some of the products that can be made with Kefir include:

 - Cultured Kefir milk drink